What Are Electrolytes? Key Facts and Sources

 Electrolyte-rich foods

 Examples include bananas (potassium), dairy products (calcium), spinach, potatoes, carrots, and nuts (magnesium).
-A diet with a mix of these ensures proper electrolyte intake while promoting general health.
+A diet that includes a variety of these foods supports electrolyte intake as part of maintaining general wellbeing.

 The role of hydration in electrolyte balance